lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 - at LEAST one box label is false
 - ONLY one box is not empty

+The full room directory contains 110 rooms (46 base rooms + 8 categories of 8 rooms each).

 ### Room drafting limitations:

 West wing ONLY